WebOrigami/docs/src/content/language/syntax.md

 When evaluated, the value of the expression will be the response to that network request.

-In Graph Origami, a protocol is just a function call, so you can write your own protocols:
+In Web Origami, a protocol is just a function call, so you can write your own protocols:

 ```
 fn://a/b/c